Hare-BH/DoToDo/README.md

-# todoey_flutter
+# dotodo_flutter

-A new Flutter project.
+TO DO App in flutter

 ## Getting Started